voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 :attr:`mask <fiftyone.core.labels.Segmentation.mask>` attribute of the
 |Segmentation| object.

-The mask should be a 2D NumPy array with integer values encoding the semantic labels for each pixel in the image.
+The mask should be a 2D numpy array with integer values encoding the semantic labels for each pixel in the image.
 The array can be of any size; it is stretched as necessary to fit the image's extent when visualizing in the App.